scrapy/scrapy/docs/topics/link-extractors.rst

-Link extractors are used in the :class:`~scrapy.contrib.spiders.CrawlSpider` class (available in Scrapy), through a set of rules, but you can also use it in your spiders even if you don't subclass from :class:`~scrapy.contrib.spiders.CrawlSpider`, as its purpose is very simple: to extract links.
+Link extractors are used in the :class:`~scrapy.contrib.spiders.CrawlSpider` class (available in Scrapy), through a set of rules, but you can also use it in your spiders, even if you don't subclass from :class:`~scrapy.contrib.spiders.CrawlSpider`, as its purpose is very simple: to extract links.